florianschanda/PyMPF/README.md

 The main motivation is the test-case generation, so a number of things might seem a bit strange.
 This library has a bunch of limitations and should never be used if you want things to be fast.
-MPFR or Z3's MPF library are what you want.
+Depending on what you want the following libraries are much better:
+  - SymFPU (if you want to reason about float in your SMT solver)
+  - Z3 MPF (ditto, but has much more dependencies)
+  - MPFR (if you just need arbitrary precision FP in your program)

 Why "yet another" implementation?
   - This library supports RNA (MPFR does not)